 A research seminar designed to provide senior level students an opportunity to participate in the research efforts of individual faculty and collaborate with each other in the design, methodology and completion of their tutorials.
-Prerequisites: advanced standing as a philosophy major and permission of the department.
-Cr 3.
+Prerequisites: advanced standing as a philosophy major and permission of the Department.